MicrosoftDocs/azure-dev-docs/articles/javascript/contoso-real-estate-developer-solutions.md

 ## Scenario 3: User authentication

 User authentication is provided as built-in functionality in [Azure Static web apps](/azure/static-web-apps/).
-The typical flow of [sign in](/azure/static-web-apps/authentication-authorization), redirecting a user to an authorization provider to complete authentication, then redirecting the authenticated user back to the application, is offered with several social media providers:
+The typical flow of [sign in](/azure/static-web-apps/authentication-authorization), redirecting a user to an authorization provider to complete authentication, then redirecting the authenticated user back to the application, is offered with several social media providers.

 :::image type="content" source="./media/contoso-real-estate/scenario-3-user-authentication-swa-cosmo-db-mongodb.png" alt-text="Architectural diagram of the user authentication in the portal application.":::